Welcome to today's edition of the Rush 24-7 podcast.

 The PR move was the three suicides at Club Gitmo.

-That's the PR move, folks.
+That's the PR move.

-Why are we going to divulge and disclose interrogation tactics?
+Anyway, why are we going to divulge and disclose interrogation tactics?

 In the face of growing criticism over the treatment of detainees, Pentagon officials have decided to make public all of the military's interrogation techniques.

-A decision which comes after months of internal debate and pressure for members of Congress would reveal interrogation tactics in a long-awaited revision of the Army Field Manual, despite arguments it could allow enemy prisoners to better resist questioning.
+A decision which comes after months of internal debate and pressure from members of Congress would reveal interrogation tactics in a long-awaited revision of the Army Field Manual, despite arguments it could allow enemy prisoners to better resist questioning.

 This is stupid.